ruizhaogit/music/README.md

-# Self-Supervised State-Control through Intrinsic Mutual Information Rewards
+# Mutual Information-based State-Control (MISC)

-Here is the code for our paper "Self-Supervised State-Control through Intrinsic Mutual Information Rewards".
+Here is the code for our paper "Mutual Information-based State-Control for Intrinsically Motivated Reinforcement Learning".

-The paper is under ICLR 2020 double-blind review.
+The paper is under review.
-Please be careful to not reveal the identity of the authors/reviewers.

-COPYRIGHT NOTICE: THIS CODE IS ONLY FOR THE PURPOSE OF ICLR 2020 REVIEW.
-PLEASE DO NOT DISTRIBUTE.
-WE WILL CREATE A NEW CODE REPO AFTER THE REVIEW PROCESS.

 Our code is based on OpenAI Baselines (link: https://github.com/openai/baselines).